Journalist, researcher, and writer based in London, UK.

-In 2024 I earned by PhD from the London School of Economics, where I am now a visiting fellow in the Gender Studies Department and the Firoz Lalji Institute.
+In 2024 I earned by PhD from the London School of Economics, where I am now a visiting fellow.
 My doctoral thesis examines the persistence and disruption of structural power in the wake of reforms to gendered violence laws.
 A summary can be read here.

 Prior to joining the LSE, I completed my BA at McGill University and my MA at the University of Toronto.
-I have worked on gender, inequality, and criminal-legal research projects in Canada, the United States, the United Kingdom, Nigeria, South Africa, Pakistan, and Ethiopia.
+I have worked on applied research projects in Canada, the United States, the United Kingdom, Nigeria, South Africa, Pakistan, and Ethiopia.
 I am comfortable working in both English and French, and am at a B1 level in Spanish.

 I am primarily an ethnographer but I am also competent in quantitative research and analysis.
-I have a working knowledge of Python (programming language) and OSINT methodologies.
+I have a working knowledge of Python (programming language) and OSINT methodologies, including geospatial analysis, forensic accounting, and social media listening and network mapping.

 My creative practice includes essays, fiction, and visual art.
 I am slowly building a portfolio here.